-In general, UN Women should not accept travel costs exceeding those of an economy class ticket.
-Should the contractor wish to travel on a higher class he/she should do so using their own resources.
+All envisaged in-country travel costs will be covered by UN Women based on prior agreement.
+In case of an international travel, UN Women shall not accept travel costs exceeding those of an economy class ticket.
+Should the national consultant wish to travel on a higher class he/she should do so using his/her own resources.